rrnewton/schtest/README.md

 2. Wait for it to install a custom scheduler
 3. Run the tests against that scheduler
 4. Kill the scheduler when done

+## Python CPU Scheduling Experiments

+The `scripts/` directory contains a self-contained Python project for CPU scheduling experiments using stress-ng and perf.
+This provides a different approach to scheduler testing.

+See [`scripts/README.md`](scripts/README.md) for complete documentation including.